Top Support Questions7th Aug 2014

 Please see our user guide

 which includes video tutorials of the main features of Nutritics.
-You can also book in for a free live webinar session on our support page
+Book in for a free live webinar session on our support page

 , or download the user manual which provides lots of detail.
 If you need any specific help please contact support